 Indications for the use of Nitroglycerin are:

-• Angina pectoris (stopping and short-term prevention of angina attacks before emotional stress or physical exertion);
+• Angina pectoris (relief and short-term prevention of angina attacks before emotional stress or physical activity);

 • Acute myocardial infarction, including complicated by acute left ventricular failure (infusion solution);